 Thackerville real estate is some of the most expensive in Oklahoma, although Thackerville house values don't compare to the most expensive real estate in the U.S.

-Thackerville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Thackerville is a blue-collar town, with 36.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Thackerville is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Thackerville who work in sales jobs (17.79%), personal care services (14.90%), and maintenance occupations (8.65%).
+There are especially a lot of people living in Thackerville who work in sales jobs (14.69%), personal care services (12.80%), and office and administrative support (8.53%).

-Thackerville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Thackerville doesn't have a public transportation system that people use for their commute.

-The per capita income in Thackerville in 2022 was $25,947, which is middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $103,788 for a family of four.
+The per capita income in Thackerville in 2022 was $31,311, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
+This equates to an annual income of $125,244 for a family of four.
 However, Thackerville contains both very wealthy and poor people as well.

-Thackerville is a somewhat ethnically-diverse town.
+Thackerville is a very ethnically-diverse town.
 The people who call Thackerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thackerville residents report their race to be White, followed by Native American.
-Important ancestries of people in Thackerville include Irish, German, French, English, and Hungarian.
+Thackerville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.15% of the town’s residents.
+Important ancestries of people in Thackerville include Irish, German, English, French, and Dutch.

 The most common language spoken in Thackerville is English.
 Other important languages spoken here include Spanish and German/Yiddish.